 Although a Fabric Committee can start the Faculty application process no permission can be given for the work to proceed until it has been discussed and approved by the PCC.
 A copy of the relevant minute will need to be submitted to the Diocesan Advisory Committee.

 What steps should the PCC take if it is worried it will not be able to pay its Parish Share in full?
 If the PCC is worried about its finances, there is support and guidance available.
 In the first instance contact Jenny Harborne, EA to the Diocesan Secretary, to arrange to come and talk things through with a representative of the DBF and relevant Archdeacon.
 If your parish is facing particular challenges, this meeting can agree a revision to your parish share request.
 If you need to discuss a reduction in your share request, please contact Jenny Simpkin as early as possible rather than leaving it to the last minute.
-Her contact details are jenny.simpkin@blackburn.anglican.org Tel 01254 The Diocesan Stewardship Adviser is always available to provide help and guidance on teaching about giving and on running stewardship programmes.
+Her contact details are jenny.harborne@blackburn.anglican.org Tel 01254 503075.
+The Diocesan Stewardship Adviser is always available to provide help and guidance on teaching about giving and on running stewardship programmes.

 When does the Electoral Roll have to be renewed?